Captain-X-X/SimpleHalfLife2Cheat/README.md

 TODO:

-  find some type of ent list
+  find some type of ent list. (found and will be added soon!)

   try make an esp when the ent list if found!